My Images Were Stolen For Before & After Weight Loss Adverts

 ”

-Jessica Torres emphasises this point.
-She notes that when she has reached out to brands using her imagery without permission, they simply apologise in a shallow way and take it down but the damage has already been done - both to her and any fat person who has seen it.
+Jessica Torres emphasizes this point.
+She notes that when she has reached out to brands using her imagery without permission, they simply apologize in a shallow way and take it down but the damage has already been done - both to her and any fat person who has seen it.

 @thisisjessicatorres